Tangerine-Community/Tangerine/docs/system-administrator/installation.md

 For detailed NGINX setup to to [Configuring Nginx as SSL proxy server for Tangerine](./tangerine-nginx-ssl.md)

 # Tangeirne upgrades

-For specific upgrade instrucitons follow each release documentation.
-Generic instrcutions are available here: [Server Upgrade Instrcutions](./upgrade-instructions.md)
+For specific upgrade instructions follow each release documentation.
+Generic instructions are available here: [Server Upgrade Instructions](./upgrade-instructions.md)

 # Maintenance and helper scripts